Peter Barca: Early life

+Career

+State legislature

+Barca made his first run for public office in 1984.
+That year, Kenosha's north side state representative, Joseph Andrea, announced that he would run for Wisconsin Senate that fall, creating an open seat in the recently redrawn 64th Assembly district.
+Barca was one of eight candidates who sought the Democratic nomination in that primary, including former county supervisor David Holtze, former city councilmember Gerald Bellow, former school board member Mark Lindas, former UAW local leader Frank Perone, and city police and fire commission member Marlene Mura.
+Barca prevailed over the divided field with 34% of the vote.
+At the time of the primary, Barca and others credited his victory to a strong campaign organization.
+Barca also acknowledged the popularity of his family name, due to his father's decades operating popular Kenosha restaurants.
+Barca went on to win the general election with nearly 80% of the vote in the heavily Democratic district.

 During his initial tenure in the State Capitol, Barca authored and passed a wide variety of proposals covering issues such as economic development, protection for seniors and the disabled, education, employment and job training, criminal justice, and environmental protection.
 He also worked closely with the Kenosha delegation to help pass legislation that led to the creation of the Lakeview Corporate Park.
 Barca also chaired several special legislative committees that led to Wisconsin’s nationally recognized welfare reform program, implemented the award-winning 'one stop shop' employment and training systems, and developed the roadmap for rail services between Kenosha and Milwaukee.

-In 1991 and 1993, Barca was elected Majority Caucus Chairperson in the State Assembly.

-Barca resigned his seat in 1993 after being elected to U.S. House of Representatives.
+After winning his fourth term in 1990, Barca was elected to a party leadership position in the Assembly, serving as majority caucus chair for the 1991 legislative term.
+He was re-elected to that leadership position in the 1993 term, but resigned from the Assembly after his election to the U.S. House of Representatives that May.

 U.S. Congress

-In early 1993, newly-inaugurated President Bill Clinton appointed 22-year incumbent congressman Les Aspin as United States Secretary of Defense.
+In early 1993, newly inaugurated President Bill Clinton appointed Wisconsin U.S. representative Les Aspin as United States Secretary of Defense.
 Aspin therefore had to resign his seat in Wisconsin's 1st congressional district and a special election was called to fill the balance of his term in the 103rd United States Congress.
+Barca was one of three incumbent state representatives who ran for the Democratic nomination in the special election, the others being Jeffrey A. Neubauer of Racine and Wayne W. Wood of Janesville.
+Barca won the primary with 48% of the vote, assisted by strong turnout from his native Kenosha County, where he won the support of 80% of Democratic primary voters.

-Barca narrowly won a competitive Democratic Primary election, fending off fellow State Assemblymembers Jeffrey A. Neubauer of Racine and Wayne W. Wood of Janesville.
-In the general election, Barca faced Republican Mark Neumann, who had been Aspin's opponent in November 1992.
+In the general election, Barca faced Republican Mark Neumann, who had been Aspin's opponent in the 1992 congressional election.
 Barca won by only 675 votes, mainly due to a weak showing in Racine.
-Neumann, in turn, defeated Barca in the regular 1994 election 17 months later.
+Neumann, in turn, defeated Barca in the regular 1994 election 17 months later, winning by a similarly narrow margin of just 1,120 votes.